Kyllingbek History, Family Crest & Coats of Arms

 Early History of the Kyllingbek family

-Another 179 words (13 lines of text) are included under the topic Early Kyllingbek History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kyllingbek research.
+Another 130 words (9 lines of text) covering the years 1677, 1682, 1688, 1690, 1716 and 1722 are included under the topic Early Kyllingbek History in all our PDF Extended History products and printed products wherever possible.

 Kyllingbek Spelling Variations